Ashbipbinu/wine_quality_predictor/README.md

     1. Label binarization

-    2. Checked and cleaned missing values (if any)
+    2. Checked and cleaned missing values using SMOTE

     3. Splitting data into training and testing sets